national

 What Education Does an Instructional Coordinator Need?

 As an individual directly responsible for the implementation of educational curriculums, it’s no surprise that instructional coordinators require extensive schooling of their own.
-At a minimum, they will need a master’s degree in curriculum and instruction, learning experience design and educational technology, or a closely-related field.
+At a minimum, they will need a master’s degree in curriculum and instruction, education technology and instructional design, or a closely-related field.

 Instructional design courses help you identify and pursue the future of education on behalf of your students, and learning and technology curriculums help you blend traditional academic practices with modern technology.